ExultCorp/adapt-contrib-objectMatching/README.md

 This defines the position of the component in the block.
 Values can be `full`, `left` or `right`.

+###_defaultAnswerBGColor

+This define default background color for all answer items.

 ####_item

 Each item represents one element of the objectMatching.
 Text values can be entered for `question`,`answer` and `backgroundColor` for each element.